Who are the leading innovators in AR/VR trading platforms for the banking industry?

 The banking industry continues to be a hotbed of patent innovation.
-Activity is driven by digitalization, enhanced security, operational efficiency, ever changing consumer expectations, and growing importance of technologies such as artificial intelligence (AI), Internet of Things (IoT), and cybersecurity.
-In the last three years alone, there have been over 129,000 patents filed and granted in the banking industry, according to GlobalData’s report on Virtual and augmented reality in banking: AR/VR trading platforms.
+Activity is driven by digitalization, enhanced security, operational efficiency, ever changing consumer expectations, and growing importance of technologies such as artificial intelligence (AI), Internet of Things (IoT), and cyber security.
+In the last three years alone, there have been over 129,000 patents filed and granted in the banking industry, according to GlobalData’s report on Innovation in banking: AR/VR trading platforms.
 Buy the report here.

+However, not all innovations are equal and nor do they follow a constant upward trend.
+Instead, their evolution takes the form of an S-shaped curve that reflects their typical lifecycle from early emergence to accelerating adoption, before finally stabilizing and reaching maturity.

+Identifying where a particular innovation is on this journey, especially those that are in the emerging and accelerating stages, is essential for understanding their current level of adoption and the likely future trajectory and impact they will have.

-According to GlobalData’s Technology Foresights, which uses over 165,000 patents to analyze innovation intensity for the banking industry, there are 30+ innovation areas that will shape the future of the industry.
+According to GlobalData’s Technology Foresights, which plots the S-curve for the banking industry using innovation intensity models built on over 165,000 patents, there are 30+ innovation areas that will shape the future of the industry.

+Within the emerging innovation stage, AR/VR trading platforms and mortgage servicing risk management are disruptive technologies that are in the early stages of application and should be tracked closely.
+Voice payments, cashless settlement and asynchronous distributed payments are some of the accelerating innovation areas, where adoption has been steadily increasing.
+Among maturing innovation areas are IM trading platforms and UWB-enabled payments, which are now well established in the industry.

 Augmented reality and virtual reality (AR/VR) trading platforms use virtual reality technology to facilitate financial trades.
 Users can see and interact with trading platforms in a simulated environment, making it easier to navigate complex data and analyze market trends.
 The technology also provides opportunities for remote collaboration and real-time market analysis.